 Yes!
-Although Trains are our bread-and-butter, the Trainz Buying Team purchases Star-Wars collectibles, promo cars and a smattering of other collectibles such as die-cast toys and plastic model kits.
-See our Buying Guidelines.
+Although Trains are our bread and butter, the Trainz Buying Team purchases Star Wars collectibles, promo cars, and a smattering of other collectibles such as die-cast toys and plastic model kits.
+Please see our Buying Guidelines for more detail.

 We purchase model train collections and other collectibles across the continental United States and Canada.
 We can do mail-in deals from Alaska, Hawaii or other US territories like Puerto Rico.
-Typically, we do not buy from outside of North America, but if you have a large collection, it’s worth it to Contact Us; because there’s a first time for everything!!
+Typically, we do not buy from outside of North America.
+If you have a large collection, please Contact Us.
+There’s a first time for everything!!

 A good rule of thumb is that Trainz will typically offer to purchase collections only if we can offer at least $1,000.

 No!
 There is no collection too large for Trainz.
 Over the years, we have purchased many collections valued at $500,000 or more, and several collections worth over $1 million.
 We’d love to talk to you about purchasing your collection!

 We've bought and sold toy and model trains of every scale and manufacturer, and sometimes purchase die-cast toys, model kits, and other collectibles.
 Our bread and butter is O Scale Trains (Lionel in particular), but we also buy a ton of G Scale, Standard Gauge and Brass, and a fair bit of S, HO, N and Z Scale trains.